 This work of journalism comprises a series of pieces on the consequences of the trade of African slaves in places such as Gambia, Jamaica, Colombia, and Cuba.

 2018 - Sabrina Duque (Ecuador)

-This book recounts how many nicaraguan towns live near volcanoes when they are not on eruptions, a proposal that breathes journalism and answer the basic requirement of the travel chronicle: to offer a new way to see the world.
-The description of a country through its everyday life with the hostility of nature is an idea that, according to the jury, will allow to both refresh and renew travel literature.
+This book recounts how many Nicaraguan towns co-exist with volcanoes when they are not in eruption, a subject matter that reflects the spirit of journalism and responds to the basic requirement of the travel chronicle: to offer a new way to see the world.
+The description of a country through its everyday life side-by-side with the hostility of nature is an idea that, according to the jury, both refreshes and renews travel literature.

-To apply to the Michael Jacobs Travel Writing Grant, follow these steps:
+To apply for the Michael Jacobs Travel Writing Grant, please carry out the following steps :

-2. Begin session on our new application platform.
+- Begin your session on our new application platform.
 If you do not yet have an account, sign up with your email address, Facebook, or Google account.